Learning-to-defer for sequential medical decision-making under uncertainty: Experiments

-\paragraph{Real-world simulator: Diabetes Data.} We use open-source implementation of the FDA approved Type-1 Diabetes Mellitus simulator (T1DMS) for modelling treatment of Type-1 diabetes.
+\paragraph{Real-world simulator: Diabetes Data.} We use an open-source implementation of the FDA approved Type-1 Diabetes Mellitus simulator (T1DMS) for modelling treatment of Type-1 diabetes.
 We sample $10$ adolescent patient trajectories (episodes) over $24$ hours (aggregated at $15$ minute intervals).
-Glucose levels are discretized into $6$ states according to ranges suggested in the simulator.
-Combination interventions of insulin and bolus are discretized to generate a total of $8$ actions.
-We introduce non-stationarity within each episode by increasingly changing the adolescent patient properties to an alternative patient over the episode.
-This significantly affects the utility of the initial target policy necessitating deferral as the patient properties change over the course of the day.
-The non-stationary behavior policy is estimated using Q-learning.
-We defer to an epsilon-greedy version of such a policy that is made to degrade over time by increasing stochasticity.
-As before, the target policy resembles the behavior policy, except is changed to take random actions in the time-window $35(=8\text{hrs}) \leq t \leq 50(=13\text{hrs})$ for all states.
-This is the desired region of pre-emptive deferral.
+Glucose levels are discretized into $13$ states.
+Combination interventions of insulin and bolus are discretized to generate a total of $25$ actions.
+We introduce non-stationarity in each episode by increasingly changing the adolescent patient properties to an alternative patient.
+This significantly affects the utility of the initial target policy which is learned on the dynamics of the original patient, thus necessitating deferral as the patient properties change over time.
+The non-stationary behavior policy $\pi_{\text{tar}}$ for this task is estimated using Q-learning.
+We defer to a clinician policy, here simulated by learning an epsilon-greedy version of a policy learned using Q-learning under (estimated) non-stationary dynamics on the target data.